krompaco/record-collector/README.md

 | [cross-env](https://github.com/kentcdodds/cross-env)      | MIT                       |
 | [npm-run-all](https://github.com/mysticatea/npm-run-all)  | MIT                       |

-Other things can be involved too but these are the ones I take a driect dependency on.
+Other things can be involved too but these are the ones I take a direct dependency on.

 ### Quality control tools